Remote Access

 Pair A Browser

 Choose Start Server & Show QR or Show Pairing QR.
 Scan the QR code from your phone, or copy the pairing link and open it in another browser.
-Pairing links expire; show the QR again to generate a fresh one.
+A QR is for adding or re-adding a browser.
+In WebRTC Relay mode each QR/link creates a one-time pairing room: the first successful pairing consumes it, then Terminay rotates to a fresh room.
+Show the QR again when you want to add another browser.

 If Terminay shows multiple addresses under Connect To or Available Addresses, choose the one your other device can reach.
 On many local networks that address begins with 192. or 10..